seveibar/skills-and-patterns/README.md

 ## Why did we pick XXX over YYY?

 Open a PR, start a discussion.
-The patterns and technology here are mostly based on @seveibar's years of building open-source and startup applications, with some applications used by hundreds of thousands of people a year.
+The patterns and technology here are mostly based on @seveibar's years of building open-source and startup applications, with several applications used by hundreds of thousands of people.
 Eventually it'll be based on a collective discussion.

 ## Proposing Changes